kotcrab/vis-ui-contrib/skins/tinted/README.md

 #### Compatibility

 The raw assets were taken from `1.0.2-SNAPSHOT` **VisUI** version.
 Create an issue or pull request if anything is not working or missing.
-You can find all necessary skin files (including fonts) in [`skin`](skin) folder.

 #### Things to consider

 - Raw images amount went from about 95 to **42**, 13 of which are simple icons and 2 are font sheets.
 As we all know, *42* is the meaning of life, so it has got to mean *something*.
-- Some simple images (like check box tick, select box arrow, tree icons) were made simpler for easier scaling.
+- Some simple images (like check box tick, select box arrow, tree icons) were made simpler in `X1` for easier scaling.
 Except for the font and icons, the UI still looks very nice when scaled *x2, x3,* and so on.
 If you change your font to more a pixel-art-ish one, you can achieve a very pleasant retro feel.
 - The only images with more than one color are the color chooser assets, which should be left untouched anyway - they are black and white, and I don't imagine anyone would like to change that in an actual application.
 - `default` and `noborder` window styles were inverted: `noborder` *has* a border thanks to a transparent 1px rectangle.
 Although counter-intuitive, this was done (um) to *protect* you.
 The border does not look good with every setup, so you have to make a conscious decision to use it.
 - Check boxes, radio buttons and select boxes achieve their double-color look thanks to transparency.
 When choosing the colors and designing your GUIs, keep in mind that these assets should be on a background with enough contrast.
 If desperate, edit their images manually and fill the transparent blanks.
 - If you invert the scale by keeping `t-dark` color lighter and `t-light` darker, you'll create a theme with lighter backgrounds and darker widgets.
 As you probably know, some default desktop programs use such setups, usually with white(-ish) backgrounds and gray widgets.
 - The default `white` and `grey` colors are usually used as font colors of regular and disabled widgets respectively.
 By changing these, you can modify how the text is displayed on the screen.
 By default, `white` is an alias of `t-white`, and `grey` - of `t-light`.
 - Buttons, slider knobs and text fields now use shared drawable: `t-base`.
 Separate images for buttons, knobs and text fields were removed.
-- As soon as you remove one of the fonts, your atlas can be as small as 256x256px.
+- As soon as you remove one of the fonts, your atlas (of `X1` skin) can be as small as 256x256px.
 - `TextButton`, `Window` and other widgets extending `Table` could use `t-dot` (a single pixel) instead of `t-base` or `t-window` (nine patches) and apply paddings directly in Java.
 For example, setting button paddings to `4` with `t-dot` background would have pretty much the same effect as using `t-base`.
 I doubt that drawing GUI is worth such "optimizations", but keep in mind that it can be done.
 I should stop talking.

 ## License